 Notes.
 Firm-level regressions, probit (marginal effects reported) in column (5) and (6) and OLS in other columns.
-We employ four variables to measure family engagement: the fraction of equity share held by family members, the fraction of board members that are family members, a dummy indicating that the CEO is a family member and the fraction of managers who are family members.
-Genealogy density is number of genealogies during 1368 to 1949, normalized by 1953 population.
+We employ four variables to measure family engagement: the fraction of equity share held by family members, the fraction of board members who are family members, a dummy indicating that the CEO is a family member and the fraction of managers who are family members.
+Genealogy density is the number of genealogies from 1368 to 1949, normalized by 1953 population.
 Individual controls include age, education fixed effects and gender of the entrepreneur.
 Firm controls include log sales, firm age, a dummy indicating whether the firm was privatized and industry fixed effects.
 Geographic controls include altitude, ruggedness, distance to coast and calorie suitability.
 Historical controls include biography density (1368-1949), population density in 1880 and tax per capita in 1820.
 Socioeconomic controls include sex ratio in 2010, minority rate in 2010, urbanization rate in 2010, bank density (1990-2010) and a provincial capital dummy.
 Province fixed effects are included.
 Genealogy density is standardized.
-Standard errors in parentheses are clustered at the county level. p<0.1; p<0.05; p<0.01.
+Standard errors in parentheses are clustered at the county level. \ p < 0.1; \\ p < 0.05; \\\ p < 0.01.

-The results are reported in Table 6.
+The results are reported in Table 8.
 In the columns of an odd number, we exclude historical and socioeconomic controls, and in the even-number columns, we have full controls.
-The estimates in column (2) show that the probability of raising initial capital from family members is 1.7% higher when historical culture as measured by genealogy density is increased by one standard deviation.
+The estimates in column (2) show that the probability of raising initial capital from family members is 1.7% higher when historical culture, as measured by genealogy density, is increased by one standard deviation.
 In contrast, the probability of raising capital from banks decreases by 2.3% as displayed in column (4).
 The results are robust to excluding historical and socioeconomic controls.
 In sum, higher historical genealogy density increases the likelihood of raising initial capital from family members and reduces the possibility of raising capital from banks.
 It suggests that family members are more likely to offer financial support to founders at the beginning of the entrepreneurship in counties with a stronger historical family culture, thus possibly becoming shareholders or participating in the firm management later.
-Further, the results imply that historical family culture could serve as a substitute for formal institutions in financing early-stage firms and possibly an alternative channel to create firms in the absence of a modern financial system.